Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Operating systems/Operating system.md

 ### Real-time
 A real time operating system is a system that needs to be able to process data in real time.
 This can be used if a system is reliant on data that has to be processed quickly. [[RTOS]] is an example of a real time operating system and is open source.
 ### Embedded operating system
-A embedded operating system runs on a small [[computer]] that is specialised for a small machine or component.
+A embedded operating system runs on a small [[Computer]] that is specialised for a small machine or component.
 These operating systems have limited functions and are programmed onto the [[ROM]] of the system.

 ## Functions of a operating system
 The operating system has many functions and features but most operating systems have these key features: